KlunnyS/Project-SHIONN/README.md

 * Bidirectional low-latency game console channel
 * Episode logging
 * Automatic chamber reset (cold-start and warm-reset paths)
-* Reward monitoring via a privileged side-channel, invisible to the policy
+* Terminal-event monitoring via a privileged side-channel, invisible to the policy

+Dense reward calculation and the actor-critic training loop are not implemented yet.

 ### Key Limitation